John Carter of Mars: Comics

 John Carter has appeared many times in short-lived comic strips and comic books, as well as in various Big Little Books of the 1930s and 1940s.
 In 1932, Burroughs tried to convince United Feature Syndicate, the distributors of the Tarzan comic strip, to also make an adaptation of John Carter; however the syndicate rejected the idea.
 In 1933, King Features Syndicate, wanting a science fiction strip to compete with the popular Buck Rogers, discussed a John Carter adaptation with Burroughs.
 Burroughs and the illustrator J. Allen St. John, expressed an interest in doing such a strip for King Features.
 However, Burroughs and King Features were unable to reach an agreement, and the syndicate decided to use an original strip—Flash Gordon by Alex Raymond—instead.

 In 1941, United Feature agreed to the creation of a John Carter strip, hoping it would become as successful as Buck Rogers and Flash Gordon.
 The most notable John Carter comic adaptation to appear in Edgar Rice Burroughs's lifetime, John Carter of Mars was written and illustrated by Burroughs's son John Coleman Burroughs.
 This strip debuted on Sunday, December 7, 1941—the very day of the infamous Pearl Harbor Attack.
 This strip lasted only one year and four months, ending on April 18, 1943.
 Coleman Burroughs's strip was reprinted in book form by House of Greystoke in 1970.

 Dell Comics released three issues of John Carter of Mars under its Four Color Comics anthology title.
 The issue numbers are 375, 437, and 488 and were released in 1952–1953.
 These were reprinted by Gold Key Comics (with different covers) in 1964.

 Carter has appeared in various subsequent graphic adaptations of the Martian stories, notably the "John Carter of Mars" feature that ran in DC Comics' Tarzan and Weird Worlds comics from 1972 to 1973, and in Marvel Comics' John Carter, Warlord of Mars from 1977 to 1979.

 He also appeared, along with Tarzan, in a 1994–1995 storyline of the Tarzan Sunday comic strip, and in Tarzan/John Carter: Warlords of Mars, a 1996 four-issue miniseries from Dark Horse Comics.

 In 2010, Dynamite Entertainment published an ongoing series titled Warlord of Mars, written by Arvid Nelson.
 In 2011, Warlord of Mars: Dejah Thoris #1 debuted, also written by Nelson.
 He has since appearance in multiple Dejah Thoris comics and even had his own comics, and will have a new comic series.

 SelfMadeHero are also adapting A Princess of Mars into a graphic novel, adapted by Ian Edginton with art by INJ Culbard.

 Carter's physical appearances in the comics varied greatly from decade to decade.
 He was a frequent character in sketches and paintings by Frank Frazetta.

+In 2023, Glénat Éditions published La Princesse de Mars - Tome 1, a graphic novel adaptation by Jean-David Morvan (script) and Francesco Biagini (art).